mesgjs/mesgjs-web/historical/v3-v4-architecture/MWI-Raw-Content-Security.md

 The core principles of this architecture are:

-1.  **Capability Declaration:** A new `caps` key is added to the inline SLID metadata.
-Its value is a string containing a space- and/or comma-separated list of namespaced permission grants.
+1.  **Capability Declaration:** A new `modcaps` key is added to the inline SLID metadata.
+Its value is a string containing a space- and/or comma-separated list of namespaced permission grants (e.g., "mwi.htmlGenerator").
 2.  **Trusted Configuration:** The inline SLID metadata is part of the component's source code, which is controlled by the application developer.
-In a multi-tenant SAAS deployment, tenant-provided modules can have their `caps` metadata stripped or validated during deployment.
+In a multi-tenant SAAS deployment, tenant-provided modules can have their `modcaps` metadata stripped or validated during deployment.
-3.  **Two-Factor Enforcement:** The renderer will require both the component's specification *and* its parent module's declared capabilities to agree before enabling raw content rendering.
+3.  **Two-Factor Enforcement:** The renderer will require both the component's specification *and* its parent module's declared capabilities to agree before enabling high-risk features.

 ### 2.1.
-The `caps` Metadata Key
+The `modcaps` Metadata Key

 To prevent collisions with other libraries that might adopt this pattern, capabilities specific to the MWI subsystem **MUST** be prefixed with `mwi.`.